R.U.S.E.: Plot

 Sheridan and Campbell prepare to attack Garner's base and destroy the weapons, but are forced to re-think their strategy when Sheridan receives a warning from Garner that she will use the V-2 rockets if they continue to provoke her.
 Sheridan assures Garner that he won't back off, and Garner simply responds that Sheridan will be "rolled over by the modern world" as communism will be inevitably victorious.
 Good news arrives when the Soviet Government declares the 8th Guards Army (the branch of the Soviet military Garner was working with) is an extremist renegade faction and Allied Commander General Eisenhower orders a full-scale assault on Garner's base.
 With the help of some newly developed nuclear equipped artillery, Sheridan manages to destroy Garner's base, destroying the German nuclear warheads and killing Garner in an atomic blast.
 At the end, Sheridan expresses his wish to take a vacation and see Europe "without the bullets".

 Development

 The game supports multitouch screens and PlayStation Move.
 It is powered by the IRISZOOM engine developed by Eugen Systems to enable the seamless zooming from aerial view to detailed maps.
 R.U.S.E. was originally going to use Ubisoft's permanent Internet connection DRM, but this was removed in favor of Steamworks.
 R.U.S.E. is AMD Eyefinity validated.

+A free DLC called the Manhattan Project Pack was released in December 2010 adding two new modes.
+New maps and operations were added with the "Chimera Pack" in January 2011.
+A further DLC was released in February 2011 adding Japan as a faction, and three operations.

 In December 2015, R.U.S.E. was pulled from Steam due to a military licensing issue which was revealed on March 31, 2016.
 According to Ubisoft, they stated the reason that "Due to the expiration of licensing rights over certain military items within the game, R.U.S.E. is no longer available for purchase".
 Players that have already bought the game aren't affected by this.

+The Ubisoft servers for online features were turned off in January 2024.

+In May 2026, Eugen Systems announced that they had recently re-acquired the rights to the game and would be releasing it on Steam again, effective immediately.
+The return included technical updates, as well as full Steam Deck compatibility.
+The re-release was published by Eugen Systems integrating all previously released DLC.